ZizhengTai/ecumene-scala/README.md

 #Features
 * **Fast:** Ecumene is based on ZeroMQ and MessagePack, without the overhead of HTTP.
 * **Natural:** Ecumene is designed with the interoperability with native function calls in mind, and tries to abstract away the difference between local and remote function calls.
-* **Composable:** Ecumene supports the idea of "composable services," where network services can be composed the same way as [`higher-order functions`](https://www.wikiwand.com/en/Higher-order_function).
+* **Composable:** Ecumene supports the idea of "composable services," where network services can be composed the same way as [higher-order functions](https://www.wikiwand.com/en/Higher-order_function).

 # Building and Installation
 Simply run `sbt compile`.